intertect/intertect/src/content/lesson_3/part_1.md

   address to read/write is calculated here.
 - **Memory (MEM)**: Reads from, and writes to, memory are performed here using the addresses calculated in the EX stage.
 - **Writeback (WB)**: Saves (writes back) results to registers **if appropriate**.

 ## Latches
-**Important**: Do NOT skip this section, otherwise implementing this lesson and all future ones will be impossible!
+**Important**: Do not skip this section, otherwise implementing this lesson and all future ones will be impossible!

 Naturally, as we divide the pipeline into separate blocks, we need a way to communicate between the blocks.
 The way a processor achieves this is through what are called "latches."
 Latches effectively act as boxes for dumping information between parts of the pipeline: at the beginning of a clock cycle, each pipeline stage will look at the latch connecting it to the previous one to pull input from there and execute on it.
 For example, during one clock cycle, IF will fetch an instruction and save it in the IF/ID latch.
 During the next cycle, ID will pull from this latch and perform the decode before saving its result in the ID/EX latch and so on.
-While this is implemented in hardware in reality, we're emulating it as objects here.
+If you're curious, they're called latches because in hardware they're implemented using logical latches (also known as flip-flops).

+Since you're implementing just one stage of the pipeline at a time, you'll be using our implementations for the rest of them.
+Because of that, you'll unfortunately have to conform to our latch naming conventions.

 - We **expect** all instructions to be decoded with the appropriate names.
 If any latch is set to `undefined`, we assume the pipeline stage reading from this latch is to be skipped.
 Object latch saves must match **exactly** these names/types for these cases:
 - `latches.if_id` (IF/ID latch): Must be the `unsigned 32-bit` binary
-  instruction!
-Remember once again to call `ToUint32(x)` on whatever binary result you get before storing it in the latch
+  instruction.
+Remember once again to call `ToUint32(x)` on whatever binary result you get before storing it in the latch.
 - `latches.id_ex` (ID/EX latch): Construct an object that has the following fields/values:
   - R instruction: